 Ten years ago, Slade Wilson—aka the super-assassin called Deathstroke—made a tragic mistake and his wife and son paid a terrible price.
 Now, a decade later, Wilson's family is threatened once again by the murderous Jackal and the terrorists of H.IV.E.
 Can Deathstroke atone for the sins of the past-or will his family pay the ultimate price?

-Deathstroke: Knights And Dragons is a 2020 animated web series from DC Comics starring Michael Chiklis as the titular mercenary.
-Other characters include his wife and son Adeline and Joseph Wilson, The Jackal, high-ranking member and leader of the global terrorist organization HIVE, Slade's old friend Wintergreen, Bronze Tiger and Shiva.
-The first episode was released January 6, 2020, running for 37 minutes, before eventually getting a DVD release with the other 50 minutes, all compiled into an 87 minute movie.
+Deathstroke: Knights & Dragons is a 2020 animated web series from DC Comics starring Michael Chiklis as the titular mercenary.
+Other characters include his wife and son Adeline and Joseph Wilson, The Jackal, high-ranking member and leader of the global terrorist organization HIVE, Slade's old friend Wintergreen, Bronze Tiger, and Shiva.
+The first episode was released January 6, 2020, running for 37 minutes, before eventually getting a DVD release with the other 50 minutes, all compiled into an 87-minute movie.